Fast Onboarding

 Open slides from shared links or browse shared folders on Google Drive, OneDrive, and Dropbox.
 Files are cached locally for fast, resumable review.

-Click AI Analysis on any loaded frame - CZI, ND2, SVS, DICOM, or TIFF - and get a plain-language expert explanation instantly in 14 languages.
+Click AI Analysis on any loaded frame - CZI, ND2, SVS, DICOM, or TIFF - and get a formatted expert-style readout with language selection, copy/share, and text zoom controls.

 Ask support without leaving the viewer.
 SlideScope remembers contact details, includes current slide context when available, and replies by email within 24 hours.